Financial-Times/draft-annotations-api/README.md

 A PUT request on this endpoint writes the draft annotations in PAC.
 The input body is an array of annotation JSON objects in which only `predicate` and `id` are the required fields.
-If the write operation is successful, the application returns the canonicalized input body with a HTTP 200 response code.
+If the write operation is successful, the application returns the canonicalized input body with an HTTP 200 response code.
 The listings below shows an example of a canonicalized response.

 ```